 Potential emissions are based on operating the unit/source 24 hours per day at maximum capacity for twelve months or 8,760 hours.
 The Potential Emission Calculation Spreadsheets illustrate some of the typical potential emission calculations for common emission units.

-40 tpy of nitrogen oxides;
+40 tpy of oxides of nitrogen (calculated as NO2),

-0.6 tpy lead; or
+0.6 tpy Lead, or

 Sources needing a construction permit may qualify for coverage under the Permit-by-Rule program.